kammitama5/kammitama5.github.io/_posts/2017-4-18-Tuesday-April-18th.md

 ## Today I learned

 - In C++, you can exit a programme gracefully by typing "return(0)".
-  Since you have int main() and it's looking for a return dig, you can insert it anywhere to exit.
+  Since you have int main() and it's looking for a return int, you can insert it anywhere to exit.
 Sort of like system.exit or whatever in other programmes.